Resignation Acceptance Letter and Email Examples for Employers

 We confirm that your resignation has been accepted, and your final day of employment will be [Final Employment Date], subject to any final administrative review required under your contract, company policy or applicable rules.

-Because your departure is immediate, please contact [Manager Name / HR Contact Name] by [Date] to arrange the handover of any outstanding work, return of company property, closure of system access and completion of any required documents.
+Because your departure is immediate, please contact [Manager Name / HR Contact Name] by [Date] to coordinate the handover of any outstanding work, the return of company property, the removal of system access and the completion of any required documents.

 HR will provide separate information about final pay, unused leave, benefits and any deductions or obligations that may apply.
 Please review those documents carefully and contact [HR Contact Name] if you have questions.